python/cpython/Doc/c-api/arg.rst

    :ctype:`char`.

 ``C`` (string of length 1) [int]
-   Covert a Python character, represented as a unicode string of length 1, to a C :ctype:`int`.
+   Convert a Python character, represented as a unicode string of length 1, to a C :ctype:`int`.

 ``f`` (float) [float]